sassoftware/relic/README.md

 * RSA and ECDSA supported for all signature types
 * Verify signatures on all supported package types
 * Sending audit logs to an AMQP broker
+* Save token PINs in the system keyring

 Linux and Windows are supported.
 Other platforms probably work as well.